 We all know the types of foods that are not so good for us.
-And while we don’t want to cut them out completely, we want to look at keeping out intake of them to sometimes rather than everyday.
+While we may not want to cut them out completely, we want to look at keeping our intake of them to sometimes rather than every day.
 These foods include those that are highly processed and have little nutritional value and are often referred to as "empty" calories.
 Eating them in large amounts is linked to obesity and other diseases.

 TIP #5 Consume balanced meals

 When planning and preparing a healthy meal, use the portion plate as a guide.
 Vegetables should play a fundamental role in most meals as they are low in calories and full of important nutrients and fibre.